Darebin railway station

-Darebin railway station is located on the Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Ivanhoe, and opened on 8 May 1922.
+Darebin railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Ivanhoe, in Melbourne, Victoria, Australia.
+Darebin station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 May 1922, with the current station provided in 1977/78 FY.

 Darebin is the eighth least-used station on Melbourne's electrified rail network.

 History

-Darebin station opened on 8 May 1922, and is named after the nearby Darebin Creek and the locality of Darebin, west of Ivanhoe.
-The word is believed to be Indigenous for 'swallow'.
+Darebin station opened on 8 May 1922, and is named after the nearby Darebin Creek and the locality of Darebin, which is located west of Ivanhoe.
+The name is believed to be an Aboriginal word for 'swallow'.

 In 1951, the line between Alphington and Ivanhoe was duplicated.
 The present day Platform 2 was also provided in that year.

 During the 1977/1978 financial year, the present station buildings were provided.

 Platforms and services

 Darebin has two side platforms.
 It is served by Hurstbridge line trains.